 I’m pretty sure your very first dolly and a pram is a MUST for a first birthday right?
 I mean it’s every mum’s dream to buy their baby, a baby.
 As cliche as it is I want everything pretty, pink and completely girly.
 With so many to choose from it was hard to decide which one to get.
 I didn’t want anything too expensive or too technical as I have to remind myself she is only going to be one.
 In the end, we went for this simple yet beautiful Wooden Princess Doll Pram from Amazon.
 Some we saw were completely way out of our budget but this one was only £34.99 with free delivery.

 Bathtime is our favourite time of the day.
 It’s time for us both to wind down together and get ready for bed.
 Alexis absolutely loves playing in the bath but at the moment she’s only got a few ducks to play with.
 She’s recently started to take a real interest in playing around so I’ve decided to treat her to some more bath toys.
-When I saw the brand Bathtime Fun in The Entertainer I just had to get her some of their range.
+When I saw the brand Bathtime Fun in The Entertainer I just had to invest in some of their range.
 After spending ages looking through their playsets I decided to go for the mermaid kit and the water wheel.
 They have many different choices but these were my favourites.
 I’m sure these will go down a treat and if so, I’ll definitely be returning to get some more in the near future.

-Alexis’s birthday being cancelled is just one of many issues that we are currently facing.
+Alexis’s birthday being cancelled was just one of many issues that we are currently facing.
 Has your life also been affected by COVID-19?
 If so make sure to check out my latest post: Top 10 Ideas For Keeping Your Kids Occupied During Self-Isolation

 SAND AND WATER PLAY TABLE: